pombredanne/apization-temp/docs/content/study.md

 We were able to extract the common patterns then used in our automated approach called *APIzator*.
 In the provided file, we specify the pattern in the column `applied_pattern`.

-Once we defined the patterns, which can be considered as kind of rules to apply in specific snippets situations, we tried to manually apply these patterns to the same examples used for observations.
+Once we defined the patterns, which can be considered as a kind of rules to apply in specific snippets situations, we tried to manually apply these patterns to the same examples used for observations.
 We indicated the pattern that would be applied by our approach in the column `expected_pattern`.

 The pattern classification is described in the following table.